-With the guidance of WHC, companies can choose to adopt company-wide, regional or operations-focused strategies, or utilize WHC expertise on a site-level basis.
+WHC deliver customized, comprehensive services that help companies align conservation efforts with business needs.
+With the guidance of our experienced team—uniquely versed in the areas of both biodiversity and business—members adopt company-wide, regional or operations focused strategies, or utilize WHC expertise on a site-level basis.

 Conservation strategy development.
 WHC facilitates the development of a strategic overarching conservation theme, focus or vision, to guide a company’s voluntary conservation initiatives.
 This typically involves portfolio analysis, selection and prioritization of values, and in-person working sessions with multi-disciplinary groups formed from various departments.